auth0/docs/articles/connections/grean/bankid-no.md

 ## 3. Name the connection (prefix) as it will appear in Auth0

-If you do not run off the public Auth0 service, enter the  DNS name of the login tenant.
-Otherwise just leave the **Auth0 tenant** field as is.
+If you do not run off the public Auth0 service, enter the  DNS name of the login domain.
+Otherwise just leave the **Auth0 domain** field as is.

 Secondly enter a name to be used as the prefix for the connections created in Auth0.